A.G. Carrick (trading as Highgrove Gardens)

 We offer people who represent groups, and the travel trade, regular updates which include new exhibitions, site news, and an up to date opening and closures list.
 These updates are emailed from time to time to people who have made a group booking with us previously and have provided us with their contact details for this purpose, and/or have indicated to us that they wish to receive this material.
 In order to do this, we collect these people's names and email addresses.
 They can unsubscribe from these email updates at any time by clicking on "Unsubscribe" or "Update my Preferences" at the bottom of any email they receive from us.

-We also collect the personal information of individuals who make group bookings with us, or who request to be added to our group mailing list, in order to post them a copy of our annually updated Group Visits and Private Tours Brochure.
-For this purpose, we process their names and addresses, and the group with which they are affiliated.
-These individuals may request their details be deleted from our group mailing list at any time by contacting the Administrator at A.G.
-Carrick by telephone, email or post.
+We also collect the personal information of individuals who make group bookings with us, or who request to be added to our group mailing list.
+For this purpose, we process their names, addresses, email addresses, and the group with which they are affiliated.
+These individuals may request their details be deleted from our group mailing list at any time by contacting the Administrator at Highgrove Gardens by telephone, email or post.

 If you purchase Highgrove merchandise